Updated 13 July 2026

 A ‘communication’ means making materials available online or electronically transmitting copyright materials (like uploading to a password protected digital teaching environment (DTE) for student access.
 It also includes emailing and streaming material.

-What activities can I do in my class under s 28?
+What activities can I do in my class under section 28?

 Some examples include: